RingerInteractive/Ringer-wiki/docs/mobile-interation/iOS.md

 	ringerObject.ringerInteractiveDelegate = self
 ```
 ### Step 6
-Add contact usage description in Info.plist using give lines as below  :-
+Add contact usage description in Info.plist using the following lines:-
 ```
 	<key>NSContactsUsageDescription</key>
 	<string>Our application needs to your contacts</string>